Operation Weak Meat

 The Operation Carne Fraca (Operation Weak Meat in Brazilian media in English) is an operation started on March 17, 2017, and enforced by the Federal Police of Brazil, that country's federal police force, which investigated some of the country's largest meat processing companies.
 The name is a pun between the operation's concern with meat and the Bible verse about "weak flesh" (Matthew 26:41) – as a result, it is sometimes translated "Operation Weak Flesh".

 It is an operation launched by the Federal Police of Brazil, which began on March 17, 2017.
 It investigates the largest companies in the industry — JBS, owner of the brands Seara, Swift, Friboi and Vigor, and BRF, owner of Sadia and Perdigão — accused of adulterating the meat they sold in domestic and international markets.
 The scandal of adulterated meat in Brazil involves more than thirty food companies in the country, accused of selling spoiled meat, changing expiration dates, altering appearance, and using chemical products to seek the resale of spoiled meat and to point out government agents accused of allowing the sale of such meat.

 The company JBS S.A. (which represents about a quarter of world's market on beef, and holds the trademarks Friboi, Seara Alimentos (Seara Foods), Swift Armour, and Vigor) and the BRF company (which holds the trademarks Perdigão and Sadia) are accused of having mixed rotten meat treated with chemical components into meat sold in Brazil and abroad.

 Recordings registered the interference of the then Minister of Justice of the Michel Temer government, Osmar Serraglio, demanding from one of the scheme's leaders and main target of the investigation, Daniel Gonçalves Filho, information about the inspection at one of the involved meatpacking plants.

 Economic context

-Brazil is the world leader in beef and poultry exports and the fourth largest exporter of pork.
-In 2016, the sector's sales accounted for 7.2% of global trade.
+Brazil is the world's largest exporter of beef and poultry and the fourth-largest exporter of pork.
+In 2016, the country's meat industry accounted for approximately 7.2% of global trade in the sector.

-The BRF holding company, which controls Sadia and Perdigão, had forty-seven factories in the country and held 14% of the global poultry market, exporting to 120 countries.
-JBS, the largest meatpacker in the world, with the Friboi, Seara, Swift, and Pilgrim's Pride brands, exported meat to 150 countries.
+At the time, BRF—the holding company that controlled the Sadia and Perdigão brands—operated 47 production facilities in Brazil and held an estimated 14% share of the global poultry market, exporting to 120 countries.
+JBS, then the world's largest meat processor, marketed products under brands including Friboi, Seara, Swift and Pilgrim's Pride, and exported to approximately 150 countries.

-As an immediate effect, the shares of both JBS and BRF led the losses in the Ibovespa on the day of the operation: a 7.25% decrease for BRF and a 10.59% decrease for JBS.
-Both companies had already experienced poor results in 2016, and it was assessed that they would face significant challenges in rebuilding trust.
+Following the launch of the operation, the shares of both companies recorded some of the steepest declines on the Ibovespa index, with BRF falling 7.25% and JBS declining 10.59%.
+Both firms had already reported weak financial results in 2016, and market analysts assessed that restoring investor and consumer confidence would present a significant challenge.